-Instruction 2 L Hours per Week
+Instruction Duration of SEE SEE CIE Credits 2 L Hours per Week 2 Hours 50 Marks --Non-Credit

-Duration of SEE 2 Hours

-SEE 50 Marks

-CIE --Credits Non-Credit

 - 1. Equip the students with the basic knowledge of hazards, disasters, risks and vulnerabilities including natural, climatic and human induced factors and associated impacts - 2.
 Impart knowledge in students about the nature, causes, consequences and mitigation measures of the various natural disasters - 3.
 Enable the students to understand risks, vulnerabilities and human errors associated with human induced disasters - 4.
 Enable the students to understand and assimilate the impacts of any disaster on the affected area depending on its position/ location, environmental conditions, demographic, etc. - 5.
 Equip the students with the knowledge of the chronological phases in a disaster management cycle and to create awareness about the disaster management framework and legislations in the context of national and global conventions